keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 # Project Control Azure AD Role
-Customer request to control Azure AD Roles with On-Prem Active Directory Groups.
+i got many customer requests to control Azure AD Roles with On-Prem Active Directory Groups.
-This script is working with Azure AD Groups and Cloud only Users too.
+This script is working with Azure AD Groups synced from On-Prem and Cloud native too.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-To implement that project in ylou live system you need the following components:
+To implement that project in your live system, the following prerequisits are required:

 * [Azure Automation Account](https://azure.microsoft.com/de-de/services/automation/) - 500 Runbook minutes per month are free
 * [Automation RunAs Account](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account) - Create a RunAs account durring creation